Fiserv/firstvision-apac/docs/APIs/Card-Management/PIN-Block-Change.md

 # PIN Block Change

-The PIN Block Change Service is used to update the PIN Block with the prerequisite that the existing PIN block must be supplied and validated.
+The PIN Block change service is used to update the PIN Block with the prerequisite that the existing PIN block must be supplied and validated.

+Fields that are not provided in the request object will be initialised to their default values.
+All numeric fields are initialised to zero and alphanumeric fields initialised to spaces.

 ## Endpoint